-The nature of relationship and ,

-$\succ$ The nature of transaction is not mentioned.

-$\succ$ In some cases the names of the related parties also are missing.
+- \succ The nature of relationship and , - > The nature of transaction is not mentioned. - \succ In some cases the names of the related parties also are missing.

-Compliance with AS - AS 10 PPE

-Reach financial year-end.

-○ The depreciation method applied to an asset should be reviewed at least at each financial year-end and, if there has been a change in the method of depreciation ,such a change should be accounted for as a change in an accounting estimate in accordance with AS 5.

-R In many Audit reports the policy statement to above effect is missing.

-In view of above - change in method of depreciation is now considered as change in an estimate and not an accounting policy.

-Compliance with AS : AS 13 Accounting for Investments

-What is investment property ?
+Compliance with AS - AS 10 PPE C3 The residual value and the useful life of an asset should be reviewed at least at each financial year-end.
+C4 The depreciation method applied to an asset should be reviewed at least at each financial year-end and, if there has been a change in the method of depreciation, such a change should be accounted for as a change in an accounting estimate in accordance with AS 5 C4 In view of above - change in method of depreciation is now considered as change in an estimate and not an accounting policy.
+Ray The residual value and the useful life of an asset should be reviewed at least at each financial year-end.
+Ray The depreciation method applied to an asset should be reviewed at least at each financial year-end and, if there has been a change in the method of depreciation , such a change should be accounted for as a change in an accounting estimate in accordance with AS 5 least at each financial year-end and, if there has been a change in the method of depreciation , such a change should be accounted for as a change in an accounting estimate in accordance with AS 5 All n view of above - change in method of depreciation is now considered change in an accounting estimate in accordance with AS 5 In view of above - change in method of depreciation is now considered Compliance with AS : AS 13 Accounting for Investments ------------------------------------ What is investment property ?
 A building classified as Investment Property - should it be depreciated ?

-Compliance with AS : AS 13 Accounting for Investments

-Investments

-Investments are classified into Current and Long Term Investments.
+Compliance with AS: AS 13 Accounting for Investments Investments Investments are classified into Current and Long Term Investments.
 Current Investments are valued at lower of cost and fair value.
 Long Term Investments are stated at cost less provision, if any, for other than temporary diminution in value.
 Pursuant to Para 35(a) the Company has to disclose : (a) the accounting policies for determination of carrying amount of investments

-Compliance with AS - AS 13

-In some cases, accounting policies on investments have been disclosed as follows:

-- ➢ Investments are stated at cost. - Investments are carried at lower of cost or market value and provision is made to recognise any decrease in the carrying value, as applicable.
+7 Compliance with AS - AS 13 In some cases, accounting policies on investments have been disclosed as follows: ➤ Investments are stated at cost.
+Investments are carried at lower of cost or market value and provision is made to recognise any decrease in the carrying value, as applicable.
 Unquoted investments are accounted at cost.

-However, An enterprise should disclose current investments and long term investments distinctly in its financial statements

-The method of valuation of investments depends upon the nature of the investment i.e. whether it is current investments or long- term.

-Compliance with AS - AS 13
+However, An enterprise should disclose current investments and long term investments distinctly in its financial statements The method of valuation of investments depends upon the nature of the investment i.e. whether it is current investments or long-term. ٦ Compliance with AS : AS 19 Leases Many companies do not comply with requirements of para 25.

-Income from investments

-R To be divided as interest, dividends,( showing separately dividends from subsidiary companies), and rentals on investments, showing separately such income from :

-Real Long term and current investments

-Real Non-bifurcation of income leads to non-compliance with the disclosure requirements of AS 13.

-Compliance with AS : AS 19 Leases Over to CARO

 Many companies do not comply with requirements of para 25.
 However, para 25(a)(b)and (c) are not applicable to Small and Medium Company.

-Reporting on Internal Financial Control (IFC)

-As per Sec 143(3)(i) of Companies Act 2013, the report of auditor should state as to whether the company has adequate Internal Financial Control System in place and the operating effectiveness of such controls.
+Reporting on Internal Financial Control (IFC) As per Sec 143(3)(i) of Companies Act 2013, the report of auditor should state as to whether the company has adequate Internal Financial Control System in place and the operating effectiveness of such controls. - a) For the financial years commencing on or after 1st April 2015, the report of the auditor should state about existence of adequate Internal financial controls and its operating effectiveness.